- Strong, smooth powertrain

 The Azera includes a total of nine standard airbags, including a driver's knee airbag and separate rear side-impact bags.
 Electronic stability control, anti-lock brakes, and an impact-reducing front-seat design are all part of the standard kit.

 The Azera also gets Hyundai's subscription-based Blue Link system, which offers a suite of services like vehicle location, remote vehicle access, emergency and roadside assistance, turn-by-turn navigation, and traffic and weather updates.
-The system was updated for 2015 and now includes a smartphone app for remote control.
+The system now includes a smartphone app for remote control.

 The Azera has an Active Eco feature, which helps somewhat with gas mileage.
 Activated by a button, the car's drivetrain draws out throttle and transmission responses, and runs accessories (such as climate control) more conservatively.
 Hyundai says it's enough to trim fuel consumption by about 7 percent.